Mexico awards highway project to sons of banned contractor

-MEXICO CITY (Reuters) - Mexico has awarded a $75 million highway contract to a company closely linked to a contractor that was banned from government work after botching two projects, including a job on the same highway.
+MEXICO CITY, April 16 (Reuters) - Mexico has awarded a $75 million highway contract to a company closely linked to a contractor that was banned from government work after botching two projects, including a job on the same highway.

 The Communications and Transport Ministry awarded the road contract late last year to a business named Epccor.
 Epccor is owned by the sons of Juan Diego Gutierrez Cortina, who controls a company that is on the government’s list of banned businesses.
 Among the ties between the two companies, one of the sons serves as a director of both firms, a public filing shows.